Albany Medical Center

 In the wake of this policy shift, NYSHealth and University of Albany saw an opportunity to go beyond WIC sites and reach ever-greater numbers of children.
 Consequently, Albany Medical Center expanded the original scope of its grant to make a statewide push for a wider standard of care for children’s oral health and provide professional training to pediatric primary care providers in adopting the new recommendations.
-Specifically, Albany Medical Center targeted practices that serve the highest-risk children (although not exclusively); served as expert and mentor for local health department staff training; provided pediatric primary care sites with an implementation toolkit; aligned activities with similar work done by various stakeholders; and outreached to major insurers regarding the impact of the new policy on claims processing.
+Specifically, Albany Medical Center targeted practices that serve the highest-risk children (although not exclusively); served as an expert and mentor for local health department staff trainings; provided pediatric primary care sites with an implementation toolkit; aligned activities with similar work done by various stakeholders; and conducted outreach to major insurers regarding the impact of the new policy on claims processing.

 - Trained more than 500 pediatric primary care providers and more than 160 direct child care providers on integrating the new standards for children’s oral health care and counseling.
 Many were representatives of larger pediatric practices and residency training sites, administrators, and others in positions of influence over practice behavior;

 - Collaborated with the New York State Department of Health and New York State Association of County Health Officials to launch a Fluoride Varnish in Primary Care initiative and train the local county health departments to perform academic detailing for local pediatric providers on oral health preventive and fluoride varnish services in the medical home;

 - Trained local health department representatives from 24 counties on how to properly integrate the new care standards into their sites.
 Eight counties—Clinton, Cortland, Chautauqua, Yates, Albany, Orange, Montgomery, and Lewis—took this on as an active project in 2016.
 The local health departments are eligible for reimbursement for the academic detailing work through State public health funds; and